MENU

 Traditions that have survived the turmoil of the times are still being handed down today.
 The mountainous area serves as the venue of several festivals designated by the national government as important intangible cultural properties, which integrate performing arts and festivals that have continued for more than 400 years.
 Traditional events such as the Hamamatsu Festival, known for being one of the largest kite-flying festivals in Japan, also continue to thrive today.
 Another highlight of this area are the traditional crafts such as Enshu Mentsumugi (woven cotton), Hamamatsu Chusen (textile dyeing), and Zazanzaori (handwoven silk).

-image Hamamatsu Castle
+Hamamatsu Castle and cherry blossoms

 Producing countless No.1s